Fat Tulips

-Fat Tulips were an indie pop band from Nottingham, England, who released one album, on the Vinyl Japan label, and over 10 singles on the band's own Heaven Records and others.
+Fat Tulips were an indie pop band from England, who released one album, on the Vinyl Japan label, and over 10 singles on the band's own Heaven Records and others.

 History

 The Fat Tulips were formed in the late 1980s in Peterborough by Mark D. Their first release was a flexi disc called You Opened Up My Eyes and featured Sarah C. on vocals.
 Sarah quickly left the band.